 Check out how beautiful my bridesmaids are!
 They are probably smiling because I let them choose their own dresses 😉 Honestly though, I think it’s important to really consider the well-being of your wedding party and guests.
 If no one had any fun at my wedding, I’d rather just elope and save everyone the bother.
 If you’re lucky enough to have the wonderful help and support of family and friends for your wedding, treat them well!

 We did have some lovely floral touches around the house and the yard, including this foliage table runner in our office.
-It was made by the same organic farmer/florist who put together our wedding party flowers.
+It was made by the same organic farmer/florist who put together our wedding party flowers and foliage bouquets.

-My aunts put together an absolutely stunning foliage swag for the front of our house.
+My aunts put together an absolutely stunning greenery swag for the front of our house.
+I could see the greenery swag in my mind in the weeks before the ceremony…and reality totally outdid my dreams.
 I LOVED it!
-The swag was one of my favourite little touches of the wedding.
+The swag ended up being one of my favourite garden wedding ideas.
 Now I put up an evergreen swag on the porch for the holidays because it reminds me of our wedding.

 Backyard Wedding Ceremony